vpvnguyen/task-management/README.md

 ### Stack Flow

+Implementation of how the entire full stack application should flow - connecting the front end to back end of the program.

 ![Stack Flow](/documentation/Stack_Flow.png)

 ### Application Flow

+How the application should flow from the user's experience to business logic.

 ![Application Flow](/documentation/Application_Flow.png)

 ### Requirements

 The application is currently under development.
-Curent application progression and features:
+Current application progression and features:

 - See all tasks
 - Create a task